-The Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer but has a lot of weight to move around and that impacts economy.
-Fuel economy is quoted under the latest, more accurate WLTP regulations, as 40.4mpg and 39.8mpg for the four-wheel drive Premium models, with respective manual and auto gearboxes.
+The Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer, but there’s a lot of weight to move around and that impacts on its overall economy.
+You can expect circa 41mpg and CO2 emissions of 177 to 178g/km.

 In this review

-- 1Hyundai Santa Fe reviewThe Hyundai Santa Fe is a practical, well-built family SUV with seven seats and loads of standard equipment
+- 1Hyundai Santa Fe reviewThe seven-seat Hyundai Santa Fe is a practical, well-built family SUV, offering plenty of comfort and loads of standard equipment

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating

-- 6Reliability and SafetyThe new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, it should be reliable and boasts a great warranty
+- 6Reliability and SafetyThe new Hyundai Santa Fe has a five-star safety rating from Euro NCAP, while it should be reliable and boasts great warranty cover